 - too much or too little sleep

 Early treatment is key to reducing the length and severity of symptoms.
-Treatments include OTC or prescription medicines.
-Prevention involves avoiding triggers and using preventative medications, in some cases.
+Treatments include OTC or prescription medication, such as nonsteroidal anti-inflammatory drugs (NSAIDs).
+Prevention involves avoiding triggers and using preventive medications in some cases.

-People typically experience frequent headache attacks (clusters) for weeks or months before a period of remission.
+People typically experience frequent headache attacks for weeks or months before a period of remission.

 Other symptoms of cluster headaches include: